European shares chalk up third week of gains

 Traders said investors were reluctant to open positions ahead of the meeting, as previous editions did not live up to expectations and were followed by sell-offs in equities.

-"That is raising the specter of bank nationalization, which is scaring equity investors," a London-based bank analyst.
+"That is raising the spectre of bank nationalisation, which is scaring equity investors," a London-based bank analyst.